V-Model development techniques to design | Dorleco

 Principle: Development and testing have distinct periods.

 Methodology: Testing is organized based on the stages that make up the development process.
-Systems that are only partially functional can be sent for testing and validation thanks to incremental development.
+Additionally, incremental development allows systems that are only partially functional to be sent for testing and validation.
+As a result, issues can be identified and addressed early, leading to a more efficient and reliable final product.

 3. Trackability:

-Method: Make and maintain traceability matrices that link each requirement to the tests that verify its fulfilment.
+Method: Make and maintain traceability matrices that link each requirement to the tests that verify its fulfillment.
 This ensures that all tests are covered thoroughly.

 4. Loops of Feedback: